Philosophy, Computing, and Artificial Intelligence

-Consider a real world example, the London Underground example that Robert Kowalski discusses in Computational Logic and Human Thinking (CLHT).
+The above examples are artificial, but there are real world examples.
+Consider the "London Underground" example that Robert Kowalski discusses (in Chapter 1 of Computational Logic and Human Thinking).
 The instructions in the emergency notice in the London Underground can be understood to include a goal-reduction procedure.
 The first sentence

 Press the alarm signal button to alert the driver

 can be understood as saying that

 the goal of alerting the driver reduces to the subgoal of pressing the alarm signal button